gomorpheus/morpheus-docs/release_notes/current.rst

 - Policies: When completing cart checkout in the Service Catalog Persona view, the sum of all ordered items within the cart are considered against any policies that may be in place
 - Policies: When provisioning Apps, Instance types containing multiple nodes (such as Redis master/replica) or Instances with scale factor are considered against policy types including budget, max containers, max cores, max memory, max storage, and max VM
 - Storage: Added support for SMB2 file shares
+- Tasks: Task config sourced from Git/Github repository integrations is now synced of five-minute intervals as opposed to immediately on each Task execution
 - Terraform: Support added for Terraform v0.14
 - UI: Executions list page (Automation > Executions) now automatically refreshes to display new executions
 - Veeam: Added ability to disable Backup Repositories, Backup Servers and Managed Servers.
 - Veeam: Added context for Backup Servers in Backup configuration settings
 - Veeam: Managed Servers tab added.
 - Veeam: Multiple visibility and permissions added for Backup Repositories, Backup Servers and Managed Servers.
 - Whitelabel: Set your own "Terms and Privacy String" to be displayed on the login page.
 This field takes HTML markup allowing administrators to link to an outside Terms and Conditions page, Privacy Policy page, or anything else

 |morpheus| API & CLI Improvements